SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 Ruad is a brand new blacksmith who forges item upgrades, as well as a few brand new ones.
 I won't spoil his location for you, but I will tell that he is near the Adventurer Mart.

-Please see <a href="https://raw.githubusercontent.com/GwendolyneFreddy/RuadRofhessaItemUpgrade/master/ruad/readme/ruad-spoilers.txt">ruad-spoilers.txt</a> for details (his exact location, and a complete list of items and descriptions.
+Please see <a href="https://raw.githubusercontent.com/GwendolyneFreddy/RuadRofhessaItemUpgrade/master/ruad/readme/ruad-spoilers.txt">ruad-spoilers.txt</a> for details (his exact location, and a complete list of items and descriptions).

 ##